JeroenSwart/warmstart/README.md

 ### Instructions for making a notebook kernel

-Install the ipython kernel so we have exactly the same packages, versions and extensions!
+Install the ipython kernel so we have exactly the same packages, versions and extensions.

 ```
 cd autoxgb